rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!-- __Note:__ If you are using this program to do something illegal - don't.
-The issue may flagged to make it easier for those looking for illegal activity.
+The issue may be flagged to make it easier for those looking for illegal activity.

+If you are reporting a bug in decompilation, it will probably not be acted upon unless it is narrowed to a small example.
+You may have to do some work remove extraneous code from the source example.
+Most bugs  can be expressed in 30 lines of code.

 Bugs are not for asking questions about a problem you are trying to solve that involve the use of decompyle3 along the way,